 Qualifying careers include:

 - Nurse Educator

-Depending on your field, you could receive up to $25,000 per year in a loan and have 100 percent of your loan forgiven once you complete your service term.
+Check each program for the full list of eligible careers.
+Depending on your field, you could have your loan forgiven once you complete your service term.

 If it’s been years since you graduated and you’ve fallen behind on your payments, look into statute of limitation laws for New Mexico student loans.